 2. The best 1GB+ SIM only deal

-If you're looking for a super cheap SIM only deal but don't want to limit yourself too much with data, 1.5GB for £5 is the best option out there right now.
+If you're looking for a super cheap SIM only deal but don't want to limit yourself too much with data, 1GB for £5 is the best option out there right now.
 Especially given how freely wi-fi is available outside of the home nowadays.
 You'll still be able to access emails, browse the net and casually check Facebook and stay under the limit.
-And as it's a 30-day SIM only deal, you can change your mind and cancel at any time.
+It's a shame though...you used to get 500MB more data with this tariff.

 View this SIM only deal at iD/Carphone Warehouse

 Three | 12 month contract | 4GB data | Unlimited minutes and texts | £9 per month

 Leading the way when it comes to what the major networks can offer, Three SIM only deals are extremely attractive.
 If you're prone to viewing a few YouTube videos away from Wi-Fi, this 4GB option may suit you better.
 If you want a rolling monthly deal and 3GB's enough, then this iD SIM for £8pm may suit better.